-The difficulty here is that it is hard to approximate it by analytic ones while keeping the desired properties.
-We think more analysis tools are needed to handle this case, so we would like to leave it as a future direction.
+A possible future direction is to replace exact analyticity by a weaker condition that still permits comparable complex-analytic control on $D_\lambda$, or to develop a different argument beyond the current analytic functional calculus route.
+However, the difficulty here is that it is hard to approximate such filters by analytic ones while keeping the desired properties.
+We believe that new techniques are needed to handle this case, so we leave it as future work.

-Finally, this work focuses on the eigenvalues of power-law decay and also a power-law like source condition.
-It would also be interesting to extend the result to other situations, such as the eigenvalues of exponential decay and also the source condition of exponential decay.
-We believe that the techniques developed in this work would be helpful in this direction.